13-14 June 2026 in Montgenèvre

 After 20 years of absence, the Altitude Adventure Race makes its big return.
 For the occasion we are preparing a unique course between citadel, forts and mountain landscapes.

-The format remains the same: 2 days in autonomy, we all meet back up at the bivouac for a night of conviviality and a delicious feast awaits you on the finish line.
+The format remains the same: 2 days orienteering and backpacking, we all meet back up at the bivouac for a night of conviviality and a delicious feast awaits you on the finish line.

 The courses

 Unique challenges await you on a huge IOF 1/20 000° map updated for the occasion.
 As a bonus, map zooms for additional orienteering challenges that will break your rhythm.
 You will need to juggle between speed and accuracy.
-To top it all off, altitude and the awe-inspiring landscapes that go with!
+To top it all, high altitude and the awe-inspiring landscapes that go with it!

 Course A